 - If you are pressed for time you can use a boxed brownie mix and premade pie dough.

 - The flaky pie crust can be replaced with a graham cracker crust.
+I also use a graham cracker crust in this Cinnamon Roll Cheesecake.

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!